pramodvspk/fan-analytics-challenge/README.md

 ## Run time analysis

-The program has been run in O(n) time complexity i.e. as the input is multiplied by a factor of 10, the run time is also multiplied by a factor of 10
+The program has been run in O(n) time complexity i.e. for example as the input is multiplied by a factor of 10, the run time is also multiplied by a factor of 10

 ![Feature 4 illustration](images/runtime.png)